Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

 **2.8 Co-Branding and Brand Identity:**

-(a) **Brand Name**: The System shall be marketed, operated, and presented to end-users under the co-branded name **"CICO - HijraBank"** (the "**Brand Name**"), reflecting the partnership between CICO as the technology provider and Hijra Bank as the licensed financial institution.
+(a) **Brand Name**: The System shall be marketed, operated, and presented to end-users under the primary brand name **"CICO"** (the "**Brand Name**").
+Hijra Bank's brand elements shall be displayed as a co-brand partner in Bank-specific channels and regulatory communications, reflecting the partnership between CICO as the technology provider and platform owner, and Hijra Bank as the licensed financial institution.

 (b) **Brand Guidelines**: The Parties shall collaborate to establish brand guidelines for the System, including:

-(i) Logo design incorporating both CICO and Hijra Bank brand elements;
+(i) Logo design with CICO as the primary brand, with Hijra Bank logo displayed in Bank-specific contexts;

-(ii) Color schemes, fonts, and visual identity consistent with both parties' brand standards;
+(ii) Color schemes, fonts, and visual identity primarily reflecting CICO's brand standards, with Hijra Bank elements in appropriate contexts;

-(iii) Marketing and promotional materials featuring the co-branded identity;
+(iii) Marketing and promotional materials featuring the CICO brand prominently, with Hijra Bank identification as the banking partner;

-(iv) User interface elements displaying the "CICO - HijraBank" brand.
+(iv) User interface elements displaying the "CICO" brand as primary identity.

-(c) **Brand Ownership**: The "CICO - HijraBank" brand and all associated marketing materials developed for the System shall be jointly owned by the Parties for the duration of this Agreement.
-Upon termination, each Party shall retain rights to use their own individual brand elements, but the co-branded identity shall be retired.
+(c) **Brand Ownership**: The "CICO" brand and all System-related intellectual property, user interfaces, and marketing materials shall remain the exclusive property of CICO.
+Hijra Bank retains ownership of its own brand elements.
+Marketing materials that feature both brands shall be used only for the duration of this Agreement and with mutual approval.
+Upon termination, CICO retains all rights to the "CICO" brand and System materials, and Hijra Bank retains its own brand elements.

-(d) **Customer-Facing Branding**: All customer-facing touchpoints shall display the "CICO - HijraBank" brand, including but not limited to:
+(d) **Customer-Facing Branding**: All customer-facing touchpoints shall display the "CICO" brand as the primary platform identity.
+Hijra Bank's brand elements shall be displayed in the following contexts to identify the banking partner:

-(i) Mobile applications (iOS and Android);

-(ii) Web portal and internet banking interfaces;

-(iii) USSD menus and SMS communications;
+(i) Login screens and account dashboard headers ("Powered by CICO for Hijra Bank customers");

+(ii) Regulatory and compliance disclosures required by National Bank of Ethiopia;

+(iii) Banking-specific functions (account statements, deposit confirmations, loan applications);

+(iv) Customer service communications where banking license or regulatory matters are addressed;

-(iv) Physical marketing materials and point-of-sale displays;
+(v) Physical branch materials and Bank-controlled marketing channels;

-(v) Agent and operator-facing applications;

-(vi) Customer service communications.
+(vi) Co-branded marketing campaigns mutually approved per Section 2.8(e).

+For clarity, the following shall display CICO brand primarily: mobile applications, web portal, USSD menus, SMS notifications, agent/operator applications, transaction interfaces, and promotional campaigns.

 (e) **Brand Approval**: Neither Party shall use the co-branded identity or the other Party's individual brand elements in any manner not expressly permitted by this Agreement or approved in writing by the other Party.
 All marketing materials, press releases, and public communications featuring the co-brand shall be subject to mutual approval.

 (f) **Regulatory Compliance**: The Bank acknowledges that as the licensed financial institution, it shall ensure that all branding and marketing of the System complies with National Bank of Ethiopia regulations and Ethiopian advertising standards.

 **2.9 Additional Use Capacity:** The initial capacity of **1,000,000 (one million) registered users** referenced in Section 2.1 represents a **billing metric threshold**, not a technical system limitation.
 The System is technically capable of supporting registered users beyond this threshold.
 If The Bank's business growth results in exceeding 1,000,000 registered users, additional capacity licensing fees shall apply as set forth in the pricing schedule (ETB 5.00 per additional user as a one-time top-up fee), and the monthly AMS fees will continue to be calculated based on the applicable tier per Annex F. If The Bank requires additional functional modules or features not contemplated in the initial scope (as defined in Annex B), the Parties shall negotiate in good faith an amendment or addendum to this Agreement to license such additional modules, which may involve additional fees as appropriate.

+**2.10 Channel Deployment and Third-Party Integrations:**

+(a) **CICO's Channel Development Responsibilities:** As part of the System delivery and included in the implementation services and AMS Fees, CICO shall be responsible for developing, deploying, and maintaining the following customer-facing channels and interfaces:

+  (i) **Mobile Applications:** Native mobile applications for iOS and Android platforms, including development, testing, branding (per Section 2.8), submission to Apple App Store and Google Play Store, and ongoing updates and maintenance.
+CICO shall procure and manage developer accounts for app stores under CICO's name (with appropriate Bank co-branding per Section 2.8), and shall handle app store compliance, versioning, and distribution.

+  (ii) **USSD Channel:** Integration with USSD gateway providers to enable USSD menu-based access to the System.
+CICO shall develop the USSD application logic, menu structure, and backend integration.
+CICO shall procure and manage relationships with USSD gateway providers (such as telecommunications operators) and handle technical integration, testing, and maintenance of the USSD channel.

+  (iii) **SMS Notifications:** Integration with SMS gateway providers to enable transactional SMS notifications, alerts, and promotional messages.
+CICO shall procure and manage relationships with SMS gateway service providers, handle API integration, message template management, and ensure reliable message delivery.
+Per Annex I, per-message SMS costs are pass-through costs charged to The Bank, but the gateway procurement, integration, and management are CICO's responsibility included in AMS Fees.

+  (iv) **Web Portal:** Development and hosting of the web-based user interface for internet banking access, including responsive design for desktop and mobile browsers, user authentication, and all System functionality accessible via web.

+  (v) **API Interfaces:** Development and documentation of APIs (Application Programming Interfaces) for integration with The Bank's core banking system, third-party payment networks (e.g., EthSwitch), remittance platforms (e.g., Hawilpay as referenced in Section 2.2), and other external systems as specified in the Scope of Work.

+(b) **Third-Party Vendor Procurement:** CICO shall identify, evaluate, negotiate with, and procure agreements with third-party technology vendors and service providers necessary for the System's operation, including but not limited to:
+  - USSD gateway providers (e.g., Ethio Telecom, Safaricom)
+  - SMS gateway providers and aggregators
+  - Payment switch providers (e.g., EthSwitch for interbank transactions)
+  - Mobile app distribution platforms (Apple App Store, Google Play Store)
+  - Cloud infrastructure providers (if applicable for disaster recovery or additional capacity)
+  - Biometric and KYC verification service providers (if not provided by The Bank)

+CICO shall manage these vendor relationships, ensure service quality, handle technical integrations, and monitor vendor performance.
+Where such vendor services result in per-transaction or per-message costs, these shall be treated as pass-through costs per Annex I and charged to The Bank accordingly.
+However, CICO's effort in vendor selection, procurement, integration, and ongoing management is included in the AMS Fees.

+(c) **The Bank's Channel Responsibilities:** The Bank shall be responsible for:
+  - Providing necessary regulatory approvals or licenses for deploying channels (e.g., mobile banking approval from National Bank of Ethiopia)
+  - Providing brand assets, logos, and content for use in channels (per Section 2.8)
+  - Approving channel designs, user flows, and user experience before launch
+  - Handling first-level customer support inquiries related to channel usage (with CICO providing L2/L3 support for technical issues per Section 4)
+  - Maintaining reliable internet connectivity from The Bank's premises and branches to CICO's hosted environment

+(d) **Channel Ownership and Portability:** All mobile applications, web portals, USSD applications, and related software code developed by CICO shall remain the exclusive intellectual property of CICO per Section 6.
+The Bank receives only a right to use these channels during the term of this Agreement.
+Upon termination, CICO may continue to use, modify, and license the channel software to other clients.
+The Bank may request data export and limited transition assistance per Section 15.5(d), but shall not have rights to the underlying software code or channel infrastructure.

+(e) **Channel Customization:** Standard channel features and user interfaces are included in the System as delivered.
+If The Bank requests material customization to channel design, user flows, or functionality beyond the standard System capabilities, such customization shall be handled via Change Request per Section 4 and may be subject to additional fees at ETB 5,000 per man-day or as otherwise agreed.

 ## **3\.
 Fees and Payment Terms**